-For this purpose, "Business Day" means a day other than:
+For the purpose of this Offering Circular, "Business Day" means a day other than:

-- · A Saturday or Sunday. - A day when Freddie Mac is closed. - For Pass-Through Certificates on the Fed System, a day when the Federal Reserve Bank of New York (or other agent acting as Freddie Mac's fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed. - For any Pass-Through Certificates on the DTC System, a day when DTC is closed.
+- A Saturday or Sunday. - A day when Freddie Mac is closed. - For Pass-Through Certificates on the Fed System, a day when the Federal Reserve Bank of New York (or other agent acting as Freddie Mac's fiscal agent) is closed or, as to any Holder, a day when the Federal Reserve Bank that maintains the Holder's account is closed. - For any Pass-Through Certificates on the DTC System, a day when DTC is closed.